juokelis/Laravel-OMDb/README.md

 'MovieDB' => DigiPig\MovieDB\MovieDBFacade::class
 ```

-To access the package in your controllers/models use
+To access the package in your application use:
 ```
 use DigiPig\MovieDB;
 $movie = \MovieDB::getMovie('tt2937696');